Financial Aid

 Dalton State College Foundation Scholarships

 The Dalton State College Foundation offers scholarships each year for new and returning students who demonstrate academic excellence and/or financial need, including scholarships for study abroad.
-Scholarship details and applications are available at www.daltonstate.edu/scholarships.
+Scholarship details and applications are available here.
 Scholarships are awarded for Fall and Spring semesters and generally require full-time enrollment.
 Financial need is a factor for some Foundation Scholarships.

 HOPE Scholarship and HOPE Grant